Hill Academy Lacrosse

-Luc Magnan, a Hill Academy Alumni, joined the coaching staff after graduating from Robert Morris University.
+Luc Magnan, a Hill Academy Alumni, joined the Hill teaching & coaching staff after graduating from Robert Morris University.

 During his time at the Hill Academy, Luc helped lead the PG team to win the first ever Newport Cup.
 While at Robert Morris, Luc was a four year starter, was named to the 2012 North Eastern Conference All-Rookie team, was named to the 2013 North Eastern Conference All-Second team and was named team captain for his senior year.

 Luc was selected 17th overall in the second round by the NLL’s Toronto Rock and is a current member of the Halifax Thunderbirds.

 Graeme Hossack has quickly emerged as one of the top players in the game of lacrosse.

 Graeme has competed on several national teams, most recently winning a gold medal with the Team Canada National Indoor Team, and a silver medal with Team Canada National Field Lacrosse Team, where he earned all world honours in both tournaments.